Q&A – Can you use orthotics in safety shoes?

 It is mandatory for employees in several sectors to wear safety shoes.
 They are personal protective equipment that is subject to strict rules under European legislation.
 Replacing the insole or adding an extra orthotic quickly leads to safety shoes no longer meeting those guidelines.
 What is permitted under the law and what is not?

-A major portion of the population wears support or corrective insoles to support the feet or correct the position of the foot.
+A major portion of the population wears orthopaedic insoles to support the feet, or podiatric insoles to correct the position of the foot.
+Both are colloquially called “orthotics.”
 Employees with foot abnormalities experience greater comfort even when they wear them in safety shoes.
-Yet it is dangerous to add an extra sole or to replace the sole of safety shoes.
+Yet it can be dangerous to add an extra sole or to replace the sole of safety shoes.

 What are the guidelines for safety shoes?